 The desert Arabs who lagged behind will say to you: ‘we were engaged in (looking after)

 our flocks and herds and our families; do then ask forgiveness for us.’

 They say with their tongues what is not in their hearts.
 Qur’an, 48:11

 Obligations, including prayers, are the means to accomplish thikru Allah, as Allah ordained:

 And establish regular prayer for remembering (praising) Me.
 Qur’an, 20:14

-Even pilgrimage (hajj) is designed to accomplish thikr.
+Even pilgrimage (hajj) is designed to accomplish thikr.Following, Allah says:

 And proclaim the pilgrimage among men; they will come to you on foot and (mounted) on every kind of camel,

 This is just a brief discussion on the importance of tazkiyah and thikru Allah in Islam.
-This matter is often neglected in the lives of many Muslims, espcially today.
+This matter is often neglected in the lives of many Muslims, especially today.
 For those who seek to tread the way of the prophet (PBUH), it is incumbent on them to adapt their lives to include this spiritual component.
-This in turn, contributes to the purification of inner-self, tazkiyah, one of the essential fundaments of Islamic development and the well-being of mankind.
+This, in turn, contributes to the purification of inner-self, tazkiyah, one of the essential fundaments of Islamic development and the well-being of mankind.
 Just as the body needs food to stay healthy, the soul too needs its spiritual nourishment.
 Muslims today must earnestly consider tazkiyah as the number one priority in their lives.